objcio/articles/2014-05-31-singletons.md

 author: "<a href=\"https://twitter.com/stephenpoletto\">Stephen Poletto</a>"
 ---

 Singletons are one of the core design patterns used throughout Cocoa.
 In fact, Apple's developer library itself considers the singleton one of the "Cocoa Core Competencies."
-As iOS developers, we're familiar with interacting with singletons, from `UIApplication` to `NSFileManager.` We've seen countless examples of singleton usage, in open source projects, Apple's code samples, and on StackOverflow.
+As iOS developers, we're familiar with interacting with singletons, from `UIApplication` to `NSFileManager`.
+We've seen countless examples of singleton usage, in open source projects, Apple's code samples, and on StackOverflow.
 Xcode even has a default code snippet, the "Dispatch Once" snippet, that makes it incredibly easy to add a singleton to your code:

     + (instancetype)sharedInstance
 	{